-I am a senior lecturer in Computational Biology at DAMTP, and member of the Cambridge Computational Biology Institute (CCBI).
+I am a Reader in Computational Neuroscience at DAMTP, and member of the Cambridge Computational Biology Institute (CCBI).
 I am also co-director of the MPhil in Computational Biology.
 I use computational techniques to investigate development of the nervous system.

 Oct 2014: Catherine's paper on measures for correlating spike trains is now out in Journal of Neuroscience.